wrschneider/wrschneider.github.io/_posts/2016-07-31-decoder-ring-code.md

 Encoding several messages by hand was time-consuming and error-prone, so naturally my impulse was to [write some code to do it](https://jsfiddle.net/ut3pw9zj/).
-The code itself is trivial although it was an excuse to try out some ES6 features like the `...` spread operator to turn a string into a character array, which then allowed me to use a pure-functional style with no mutable state.
+The code itself is trivial although it was an excuse to try out some ES6 features like the `...` spread operator to turn a string into a character array, which then allowed me to use a pure-functional map-reduce style with no mutable state.
+(Incidentally, kids decoding the messages in teams realized that they could split up the words and work in parallel.
+None of them recognized this as a "map" function, though.)

 The more interesting takeaway is the value of "good enough."
 The key constraint was that, the original task was probably going to take less than an hour, so there's a tight bound on how much time I could spend before it turned counterproductive.
 (See [xkcd's take on this](https://xkcd.com/1205/).)
 So the HTML form interface was crude but good enough.